Charles-Édouard Guillaume: Personal life

-Charles-Edouard Guillaume was born in Fleurier, Switzerland, on February 15, 1861.
+Charles-Edouard Guillaume was born in Fleurier, Switzerland, on 15 February 1861.
 Guillaume received his early education in Neuchâtel, and obtained a doctoral degree in Physics at ETH Zurich in 1883.

 Guillaume was married in 1888 to A. M. Taufflieb, with whom he had three children.

-He died on 13 May 1938 at Sèvres, aged 77.
+He died on 13 June 1938 in Sèvres, aged 77.He was a Christian.

 Scientific career

 Guillaume was head of the International Bureau of Weights and Measures.
-He also worked with Kristian Birkeland, serving at the Observatoire de Paris—Section de Meudon.
+He also worked with Kristian Birkeland, serving at the Observatoire de Paris – Section de Meudon.
 He conducted several experiments with thermostatic measurements at the observatory.

 Nickel–steel alloy

 Guillaume is known for his discovery of nickel–steel alloys he named invar, elinvar and platinite, also known as red platinum.
 Invar has a near-zero coefficient of thermal expansion, making it useful in constructing precision instruments whose dimensions need to remain constant in spite of varying temperature.
 Elinvar has a near-zero thermal coefficient of the modulus of elasticity, making it useful in constructing instruments with springs that need to be unaffected by varying temperature, such as the marine chronometer.
 Elinvar is also non-magnetic, which is a secondary useful property for antimagnetic watches.